Happiness is not a result of our external circumstances but a product of our own mental, emotional and physical habits.

 Being mindful about how we feel, expressing our feelings truthfully and appreciating our connectedness to each other and for life, all these are useful qualities to model for our children to learn from.

 For example, if you are coming home angry from a bad day at work and your child is asking you to spend time with them since exams are over, it would be good for you to communicate who you are directing your anger to and share with your child that you need your space to calm down for a while before you can be playing with them.

 From this, your child learns to accept your emotional state and responses, instead of reacting impulsively.
-They will begin to learn appropriate strategies of getting what they want and develop problem-solving skills in social interactions and relationships.
+They will begin to learn appropriate strategies for getting what they want and develop problem-solving skills in social interactions and relationships.